Pink Flowering Dogwood

 Flowering Dogwoods got their scientific name, Cornus, from the Latin for “horn”—as in a ram’s horn—because their wood is so hard that two trees could theoretically rear back and headbutt one another with no serious damage resulting.
-The hard-as-horn wood can be fashioned into indestructible items like butcher blocks, golf club heads, and daggers, or “dags.”
+The hard-as-horn wood can be fashioned into indestructible items like butcher blocks, golf club heads, tool handles, and daggers, or “dags.”
 “Dagwood” evolved into “Dogwood.”
 The species name florida is a reference to the showy flowers, not the state—though Flowering Dogwoods are native to Florida.
 This pink variety was discovered in Virginia.

 How to Grow

-These Dogwoods thrive in higher temperatures, but prefer morning sun and afternoon shade.
+These Dogwoods thrive in higher temperatures, but prefer morning full sun and afternoon shade.
 Flowering Dogwoods also like more acidic soil conditions.
 Be sure to keep your Dogwood watered after planting, they like moist soil, but not constantly wet soil.
 Apply a low rate tree fertilizer during the fall to promote healthy growth and flowers next spring.
 Not all trees are perfect however, and there are a couple of common problems that occur: Anthracnose and borer.
 Anthracnose is a fungal disease that causes dead spots on leaves, twigs, or fruit.
 Borers are small insects that bore into the woody part of plants.
 Don’t let this discourage you - there is hope!
 Your best defense against these problems is proper tree care and maintenance, if your tree is under any stress (too much sun, too much or too little water) that’s when these problems will occur.
 However, the benefits far outweigh the negatives.
 You get beautiful flowers in spring, fruit that attracts birds, and great fall color.
 On top of that, they really don’t need a lot of pruning, but if you feel it’s necessary to prune, please do so after the tree is done flowering in the spring.

 Questions & Answers